hetpandya/youtube_tts_data_generator/README.md

     - Example - ```generator.split_audios()```
   - concat_audios():
     - Since the split audios are based on the duration of their subtitles, they might not be so long.
 This method joins the split files into recognizable ones.
+    - Parameters:
+      - *max_limit*:
+        - The upper limit of length of the audios that should be concated.
+The rest will be kept as they are.
+        - The default value is set to *7*
+      - *concat_count*:
+        - The number of consecutive audios that should be concated together.
+        - The default value is set to *2*
     - Example - ```generator.concat_audios()```
   - finalize_dataset():
     - Trims silence the joined audios since the data has been collected from YouTube and generates the final dataset after finishing all the preprocessing.
     - Parameters:
       - *min_audio_length*:
         - The minumum length of the speech that should be kept.
 The rest will be ignored.
-        - The default value is set set to *7*.
+        - The default value is set set to *5*.
       - *max_audio_length*:
         - The maximum length of the speech that should be kept.
 The rest will be ignored.
         - The default value is set set to *14*.